-If you are diagnosed with COPD, your doctor will determine your treatment plan based on your symptoms and whether you have mild or severe COPD.
+If you are diagnosed with COPD, your healthcare provider will determine your treatment plan based on what your symptoms are and whether you have mild or severe COPD.

 Quitting smoking is the most important step you can take to help slow the progression of COPD.
-Talk with your doctor about programs and products that can help you quit.
+Talk with your provider about programs and products that can help you quit.

 If you have trouble quitting smoking on your own, consider joining a support group.
 Many hospitals, workplaces, and community groups offer classes to help people quit smoking.
 Ask your family members and friends to support you in your efforts to quit.

 Medicines to treat COPD symptoms include bronchodilators and a combination of bronchodilators and steroids.
-Your doctor may prescribe an inhaler for you to carry at all times.
+Your healthcare provider may prescribe an inhaler for you to carry at all times.
 Inhalers allow the medicine to go straight to your lungs.
 Not all inhalers are used the same way.
-Ask your doctor to show you the correct way to use your inhaler.
+Ask your provider to show you the correct way to use your inhaler.

-- If your COPD is mild and you don’t have symptoms often, your doctor may prescribe a short-acting bronchodilator that you take only when you have symptoms.
+- If your COPD is mild and you don’t have symptoms often, your provider may prescribe a short-acting bronchodilator that you take only when you have symptoms.
 Bronchodilators relax the muscles around your airways, opening them up to help make breathing easier.
-Short-acting bronchodilators last about four to six hours.
+Short-acting bronchodilators last about 4 to 6 hours.

 - If your COPD is moderate or severe, you may need long-acting bronchodilators that last about 12 hours or more.
 You take these every day.

-Your doctor may ask you to try inhaled steroids with the bronchodilator for a trial period of six weeks to three months to see whether the addition of the steroids helps you breathe better.
+Your provider may ask you to try inhaled steroids with the bronchodilator for a trial period of 6 weeks to 3 months to see whether the addition of the steroids helps you breathe better.

 Pulmonary rehabilitation is a supervised program that includes exercise training, health education, and breathing techniques for people who have certain lung conditions, have lung problems due to other conditions, or have had a lung transplant.
 Your provider may talk to you about pulmonary rehabilitation to help you breathe easier and improve your quality of life.
 Learn more about pulmonary rehabilitation.

 Oxygen therapy is a treatment that delivers oxygen for you to breathe.
-You can receive oxygen therapy from tubes resting in your nose, a face mask, or a tube placed in your trachea (windpipe).
+If you qualify for oxygen therapy, you will receive it from tubes resting in your nose, a face mask, or a tube placed in your trachea (windpipe).
 You may need oxygen therapy if you have a condition that causes your blood oxygen levels to be too low.

 Oxygen therapy can be given for a short or long period of time in the hospital, in another medical setting, or at home.
 Oxygen poses a fire risk, so you should never smoke or use flammable materials when using oxygen.
 You may experience side effects from this treatment, such as a dry or bloody nose, tiredness, and morning headaches.
 Oxygen therapy is generally safe.